-Profit & Loss (P&L) Statement is one of the most important financial statements of any business.
-It serves as the base for analysis of the company and helps possible investors to understand the company’s strength and operations.
-P&L statement with future projections and historic data are the basis for obtaining a business loan.
+The Profit & Loss (P&L) Statement is one of the most important financial statements of any business.
+It serves as the base for analysis of the company and helps possible investors to understand the company’s strengths and operations.
+A P&L statement with future projections and historic data are the basis for obtaining a business loan.

-Financial Lenders look at small businesses as a high risk investment.
-Hence, better is the P&L statement with all the required data greater are the chances of securing finance.
-A P&L Statement (Income Statement), well designed business and strategic marketing plan, personal resume, and strong credit history are keys to get a business loan easily.
+Financial Lenders look at small businesses as high-risk investments.
+Hence, the better the P&L statement with all the required data greater are the chances of securing finance.
+A P&L Statement (Income Statement), well-designed business and strategic marketing plan, personal resume, and strong credit history are keys to getting a business loan easily.

-To strengthen the P&L statement and obtain financial loan; below are the few things to be kept in mind:
+To strengthen the P&L statement and obtain a financial loan; below are a few things to be kept in mind:

-- Understand the importance of P&L Statement for your business
+- Understand the importance of a P&L Statement for your business

 - Setting Profit goals

 Profit and loss statements can be used to track performance against the goals set.
 For example, if a company’s revenues went down or the expenses went high in a particular month or quarter, this statement would help the company plan a better marketing strategy to improve sales and plan to cut costs wherever necessary to have a profitable next month or quarter.

 Future projections of profits and losses plus a business plan to attain the numbers intended are required to convince a moneylender to provide you with the business loan required.
 A projection of one year is a must however; a plan for three years would provide a better impact on lenders.

 It is a good idea to get into the habit of reviewing the Profit and Loss statements on a weekly or monthly basis according to the business requirement.
 These reviews will help in keeping track and making adjustments to business plans as and when needed.
 Hiring an accountant to keep an eye on the key financial statements is another thing to be considered.

 Attention should be drawn to the following while reviewing P&L statements: